 Upon Kennedy’s retirement in 2014, the Partnership hired Gregory J. Dent as Executive Director and continues providing health services guidance and community based health programs throughout Northwest Georgia.

-The Northwest Georgia Healthcare Partnership’s mission is to improve community health by identifying sustainable solutions to significant health issues via innovation, benchmarking and application of best practices.
+The Northwest Georgia Healthcare Partnership’s mission is to improve community health through collaboration, innovative ideas, and positive action.